Efficient and Robust Carath\'{e}odory-Steinitz Pruning of Positive Discrete Measures: Kernel vector computations through Givens rotations

 We observe that if we start with an $M$ vector of zeros, and insert into entries $S$ any nontrivial $|S|$-vector from the range of $\widetilde{\bs{Q}}_2$, then this constructed vector is in the cokernel of $\bs{V}$.
 Hence, we've constructed a cokernel vector of $\bs{V}$ requiring only $\mathcal{O}(|S| N)$ storage.
 If $|S| = N+1$, this reduces the storage requirement to $\mathcal{O}(N^2)$.

 A straightforward extension of the above idea to an iterative version of a \texttt{CSP} algorithm would order the elements in $[M]$ in any way, say encoded as a vector $\Sigma \in [M]^M$ whose values are a permutation of the elements of $[M]$, and for some fixed $k$ independent of $M$ and $N$ (chosen small for reduced runtime and storage complexity; we later focus on $k=1$), initialize $S$ as the first $N+k$ elements of this ordering and then repeatedly prune one index, and then add another.
 We denote this \textit{streaming} variant of \Caratheodory-Steinitz pruning the \texttt{SCSP} algorithm, shown in \Cref{alg:scsp}.
+That the rows of $\bs{V}$ can be streamed to accelerate computation was also observed in \cite{vandenbos_generating_2020}.
+In addition, a streaming variant of measure compression specialized to a finite-size low discrepancy sequence was proposed in \cite{Elefante2022CQMCAI}.

 The \scsp{} algorithm now requires only $\mathcal{O}((N+k)N)$ storage, since only $N+k < M$ rows of the full matrix $\bs{V}$ and full initial weight vector $\bs{w}$ are stored at a time.
 The computational complexity of the \scsp{} algorithm is $\mathcal{O}((M-N)(N+k) N^2)$ because we expend $\mathcal{O}((N+k)N^2)$ effort to compute a cokernel vector of $\bs{V}$ a total of $M-N$ times.
 Moving forward, we will assume fixed $k$ in which case the storage complexity is $\mathcal{O}(N^2)$ and the computational complexity is $\mathcal{O}((M-N)N^3)$.
 We reduce the complexity's polynomial order on $N$ by 1 in the next section.